What causes mucus in stools?

 In some instances, prescription medication and ongoing treatment will need to be taken.
 Such cases include Crohn's disease and some other gut-related diseases.
 Surgery may be required for those with anal fissures and rectal ulcers.

 Some over-the-counter probiotics and supplements can help those with irregular daily bowel movements, constipation, or diarrhea.
+If you want to buy probiotics, then there is an excellent selection online with thousands of customer reviews.

 People should speak with a doctor or pharmacist before taking medication.
 Keeping a journal may help people with frequent and persistent mucus in their stool to note patterns.
 This tool is very helpful for doctors as well.